SpaceLaikaa/Simple_python_projects/README.md

 How to Play

 1- Run the Python script.

 2- Enter your guess when prompted.

 3- The game will tell you if your guess is too high or too low.

 4- Keep guessing until you find the correct number.

+Random Dice Generator 🎲

+A simple program that simulates rolling a dice.
+Each time you run it, you can enter a number, and it will roll the dice that many times, generating a random number between 1 and 6 for each roll.

 Requirement